-The International Pacific Halibut Commission funds several Merit Scholarships to support students at the University, Technical College, and other post-secondary education level.
+The International Pacific Halibut Commission funds several Merit Scholarships to support university, technical college, and other post-secondary education.
 The scholarship fund has been established to assist the further education of Canadian and U.S. students connected to the halibut fishery and its industry.
-Generally, a single scholarship valued at \$2,000 (US) per year will be awarded.
+Generally, a single new scholarship valued at \$2,000 (US) per year is awarded.
 The scholarships are renewable annually for the normal four-year period of undergraduate education, subject to maintenance of satisfactory academic performance.
-A committee of industry and Commission representatives will review applications and determine recipients based on academic qualifications, career goals, and relationship to the halibut industry.
-The scholarships for 2013 will be available for educational entrance or continuation in fall 2013.
-Additional questions can be directed to either Eva Luna (206) 634-1838 (ext.
-7661) or Bruce Leaman (ext.
-7672).